Indigenous land rights

 Since the end of the 1990s, many Penan communities have decided to sue for their land rights before the courts.
 According to Malaysian law, indigenous peoples claiming land rights are required to produce evidence that they were already using the territory concerned before 1958.
 They have to submit maps to document the land they have used and the limits of their territories.
 That is not an easy task for a culture that has left virtually no written trace.

 The Bruno Manser Fund provides support for filing these land-rights cases before the courts through local lawyers.
 It also assists in performing the necessary research and compiling the evidence.
 Preparation of a land-rights claim involves collating the evidence of the Penan’s presence in the forest for many centuries and producing maps of their territories.
 The Bruno Manser Fund’s mapping project is helping do that.

 Back in 1998, four villages submitted the first case to the courts in cooperation with the Bruno Manser Fund.
 Five further land-rights cases have been filed since then.
 The six pending cases cover a total area of more than 3600 square kilometres.
-There are signs that the first of these land-rights cases will finally be heard by the courts without having to wait too many more years.

 The developments of recent years give the Penan grounds to hope that the courts will decide in their favour.
 In a case that set a precedent in 2001 one Sarawak court ruled that it was possible for indigenous land rights to cover not only areas used for farming but parts of the primeval forest too.
 Then in 2011, the Baru Bian legal practice, which is specialised in land rights, succeeded for the first time in persuading a Sarawak court to grant legal recognition to native customary rights (NCRs) to land.